ArctosDB/documentation/_documentation/locality.markdown

 ## Place Terms

-Place Terms is a search-optimized cache of locality-adjacent data, primarily supporting localities which are referenced from filtered_flat (that is, used, primary, and unencumbered).
-These data are deeply cached and may be weeks out of date, but still generally serve as the most effective way of locating records by place.
+Place Terms is a search-optimized cache of locality-adjacent data, primarily supporting localities which are referenced from filtered_flat.
+(That is: used, primary, and unencumbered) These data are deeply cached and may be weeks out of date, but still generally serve as the most effective way of locating records by place.
 (Curatorial data are notoriously inconsistent.)
 As of this writing, place_terms contains the following data.

 | Source | Explanation |
 |---|---|